barberscore/barberscore-api/README.md

 [![Build Status](https://semaphoreci.com/api/v1/dbinetti/barberscore-django/branches/master/badge.svg)](https://semaphoreci.com/dbinetti/barberscore-django)

-Program and score tracker for the Barbershop Harmony Society.
+Score tracker for the Barbershop Harmony Society.

 ## Preface
 The purpose of this project is to provide a simple, mobile-friendly app to track the performances at the International Convention of the BHS.